flatcar-archive/flatcar-docs/os/booting-on-digitalocean.md

 </div>
 5. Select your SSH keys.

 Note that DigitalOcean is not able to inject a root password into Flatcar Linux images like it does with other images.
-You'll need to add your keys via the web console or add keys or passwords via your Flatcar Linux Config in order to log in.
+You'll need to add your keys via the web console or add keys or passwords via your Container Linux Config in order to log in.

 ## Using Flatcar Linux